The Moka app allows you to start investing for your future, even if all you can spare is loose change.

 If you want to save money effortlessly, this app does that for you.

-That said, if you plan on making regular lump sum deposits and take advantage of the cash back feature, it is definitely worth checking out.
+That said, if you plan on making regular lump sum deposits and taking advantage of the cash back feature, it is definitely worth checking out.

-I was recently offered a free Moka 360 account (for review) for one year and love the features it offers so far.
-In the future, I will report on how much money I have been able to save.
+I was recently offered a free Moka 360 account (for review) for one year, and I love the features it offers so far.

 It is great that Moka 360 comes with a 200% money-back guarantee.
 If you don’t save at least the $180 you paid in fees, don’t hesitate to ask for a fee refund plus an extra $180!